Affiliate Marketing VS. Freelancing

 With that in mind, if you don’t want to freelance alone, you can still have a 9 to 5 job if you choose.
 You can use freelancing as your backup.

-It’s also a great opportunity to have if you need to pay off debt.
+It’s also a great opportunity to spread your wrings, especially, if you need to pay off debt.

-Or if you need to earn extra income while working.
+Or if just simply need to earn extra income while working.

 Pro #2 - Freelance Work Is A Business